 Given their somewhat Dio-esque soaring style, I always wondered if the band name had anything to do with it.
 And sure as hell, the band was indeed named after Dio’s stellar album Dream Evil of 1987.
 Reason being that the previously suggested name Dragonslayer did not sit well with Century Media Records.
 Yet, ultimately the first album got stuck with this name.

 And this may very well have been the main reason of existence for this album from the outset.
-Because in an already overloaded genre on a downwards spiral, a band somehow needs to stand out to be noticed.
-And they pulled out the stops and used every hook, shred and technique at their disposal to get there.
+Because in an already overloaded genre on a downward spiral, a band somehow needs to stand out to be noticed.
+And they pulled out the stops and used every hook, shred, and technique at their disposal to get there.
 However, exactly this practice also consists of the major weak point of the album: This sense of déjà-vu, like being haunted by the past.

 Now, all this out of the way finally, the technical prowess back in 2004 was outstanding.
-Specifically, the soaring solos and outstanding riffing of Gus G are remarkable to say the least.
-With this you will also forgive them the somewhat clicky drum work that is prevalent throughout the track list.
-With the Book, the band finally got around their former run-of-the-mill quality, moving into a much more mature territory.
+Specifically, the soaring solos and outstanding riffing of Gus G are remarkable, to say the least.
+With this, you will also forgive them the somewhat clicky drum work that is prevalent throughout the tracklist.
+With the Book, the band finally got around their former run-of-the-mill quality, moving into much more mature territory.

 Luckily you will find some more good stuff on this decidedly mixed bag of a record.
 For instance the brilliant Into the Moon, Crusader’s Anthem, The Mirror, or Tired.
 Loads of crunching about the metal countryside with gusto, putting Isfeldt‘s prowess to the forefront.